Rainbow 2005 06

 Surf:

-There is a rock pile to the right of the guard chair on the eastern side of the beach which has sharp barnacles.
-Be careful entering the water in this area, and do not play on the rocks.
+There is a rock pile to the right of the guard chair on the eastern side of the beach which has sharp barnacles and a rip current during mid to high tide.
+Be careful entering the water in this area, and do not play on the rocks or in the rip.

 The yellow and red flags indicate the supervised area, which is the safest place to swim and stay!